bigskysoftware/_hyperscript/www/docs.new.md

 ## <a name="introduction"></a>[Introduction](#introduction)

 Hyperscript is a scripting language for doing front end web development.
-It is designed to make it very easy to respond to events and do simple DOM manipulation directly within elements on a web page.
+It is designed to make it very easy to respond to events and do simple DOM manipulation in code that is directly embedded on elements on a web page.

-Here is a simple example of hyperscript:
+Here is a simple example of some hyperscript:

 {% example %}
 <button _="on click toggle .red on me">